New documentary highlights Judy Malinowski’s courageous life and testimony - NewsBreak

 But before her death, she recorded a statement that would later be used in Slagle’s murder trial.
 And in 2018, she became the first woman to testify at the trial of her own murder.

 This after enduring 60 surgeries, seven months in a coma, and numerous skin grafts.
-But what she lost in physical appearance, she did not lose in her bravery and spirit.Woman, 41, arrested after fatal shooting of 22-year-old woman in east Columbus
+But what she lost in physical appearance, she did not lose in her bravery and spirit.Former police employees in Ohio cite retaliation, inconsistent discipline, lack of support at police department

 Now, her fight is being shown in a documentary called “The Fire That Took Her”.
 It’s being shown at film festivals in New York, Los Angeles, and Indianapolis.